RobinLinus/treecoin/docs/network.md

 ## Design Goals
 - Scalability beyond a Million concurrent nodes.
-- Get rid of the concept of  "[clients](https://en.bitcoin.it/wiki/Clients)" which rely on servers and can't benefit a peer to peer network.
+- Get rid of "[clients](https://en.bitcoin.it/wiki/Clients)" which rely on servers.
+A peer to peer network consists of _nodes_.

 ## Node Family
-- Full Node ( fully verifying nodes with costly setup )
+- Full Node ( fully verifying nodes )
-  - Miner Node
+  - Miner Nodes ( with expensive hardware )
-  - High-Stake Node ( such as exchanges or any other entity with high security requirements )
+  - High-Stake Nodes ( such as exchanges or any other entity with high security requirements )
+  - Benevolent Nodes ( users donating resources to the network )
-- Nano Node ( balance proofs & transaction broadcasting. quick and simple )
+- Nano Node ( balance proofs & transaction broadcasting )
-  - Browser
+  - Browsers ( one-click setup )
   - IOT devices

 ## Network Overview
-1. Mainnet ( Full Nodes )
+-  Mainnet ( Full Nodes )
-2. Browser Bridge ( Full Node Hybrids )
+  - Bridges ( into the Nano Network )
-3. Browser Network ( Nano Nodes )
+- Nano Network ( Nano Nodes )

-### Backbone Network
+### Mainnet
-Purpose:
+**Purpose:** The mainnet and its full nodes are the fundamental anchor of trust-less security.
+A node which fully implements the protocol will always use the correct block chain and will never allow double-spends or invalid transactions to exist in the block chain under any circumstances.
 - trust-less, censorship-resistant consensus
 - simple, efficient and resilient
 - high throughput of transactions

-Full nodes are the fundamental anchor of trust-less security.
-A node which fully implements the protocol will always use the correct block chain and will never allow double-spends or invalid transactions to exist in the block chain under any circumstances.

-### Browser Bridges
+#### Bridges
-Required for browsers to communicate with the backbone.
+**Purpose:** Enable nano nodes to communicate with the mainnet.

-Purpose:
 - Initial seeding, in particular WebRTC signaling
+- simple communication
-- Relay blocks from the backbone network into the browser network.
+  - Relay blocks from the mainnet into the nanonet.
-- Relay transactions from the browser network into the backbone network.
+  - Relay transactions from the nanonet into the mainnet.

 Requirements:
 - Open Port